 - Maintain current neonatal resuscitation certification through the American Academy of Pediatrics (AAP) or an AAP approved course.
 All lessons must be completed. - Provide evidence of current education in fetal heart monitoring skills throughout your clinical practicum.
 Current education is defined in the CastleBranch To-Do List requirements. - Clinical site(s) must include hospital birth experience.
+A minimum of eight (8) births must be completed in the hospital clinical setting.
 Out of hospital birth experience in an approved home birth practice or a birth center is recommended (but not required).
 Note that one of the requirements for a birth center is accreditation by the Commission for the Accreditation of Birth Centers (CABC).
 Your clinical plan needs to be approved by your RCF in coordination with the Clinical Director.